The Surprising History of Mother’s Day You Never Knew

 What happened to Anna Jarvis?

 In a bitterly ironic twist, a holiday that’s celebrated with hugs and flowers became one of anger, obsession, and litigation for Anna Jarvis.
 She felt that the holiday was being hijacked by the greeting card, candy, and flower industries, corrupting her original vision of Mother’s Day.
 She organized boycotts and protests, spoke out against people including Eleanor Roosevelt for using the day to raise money for charity, and was involved in 33 lawsuits by 1944.
+“To have Mother’s Day the burdensome, wasteful, expensive gift day that Christmas and other special days have become, is not our pleasure,” she wrote in the 1920s.
+“If the American people are not willing to protect Mother’s Day from the hordes of money schemers that would overwhelm it with their schemes, then we shall cease having a Mother’s Day—and we know how.”
 Her tenacity never waned, and she dedicated her entire life and savings to fighting against the commercialization of the holiday.
 She spent some of her final years in a sanitarium, and she died, penniless, in 1948.

 Mothers fighting for a cause once again

 Mothers are the ultimate advocates for their children—and historically, they have been powerful forces of change.
 Following in the footsteps of Ann Jarvis, some women in the second half of the 20th century used Mother’s Day to draw attention to important causes.
-For example, History.com reports Coretta Scott King organized a march in 1968 to fight for underprivileged women and children, and in the 1970s, women’s groups used the day to discuss equal rights and access to childcare.
-These 11 quotes about moms will make you want to call yours ASAP.
+For example, History.com reports that Coretta Scott King organized a march in 1968 to fight for underprivileged women and children, and in the 1970s, women’s groups used the day to discuss equal rights and access to childcare.

 Celebrations around the world

 Each country has its own Mother’s Day origins and celebratory twists.
 Mexican moms, for example, are feted all day with food, flowers, and music.
 That music includes a serenade by mariachi singers with the song “Las Mañanitas.”
 In Ethiopia, during the fall Antrosht festival that honors mothers, families make a traditional meat hash; daughters bring vegetables and cheese for it, while sons bring meat.
+In India, Hindus have long celebrated a ten-day festival in October honoring their Divine Mother, Durga, and a westernized version of Mother’s Day is officially observed on May 10.
 And in France—where, in 1920, mothers of big families were given medals for helping to rebuild the population after World War I—the traditional gift is a flower-shaped cake.
-For celebrations closer to home, check out these 8 mother-daughter bonding activities.

 Just how lucrative is Mother’s Day?

-According to the National Retail Federation, American shoppers were expected to spend an average of $180 in 2018, for a grand total of $23.1 billion nationwide.
-(Yes, you read that right—$23.1 billion.)
+The history of Mother’s Day also involves a lot of shopping.
+According to the National Retail Federation, shoppers spent over $26 billion in 2020.
+(Yes, you read that right—over $26 billion.)
 The most popular purchases?
-Greeting cards and flowers, of course, followed by gift certificates, clothing, and jewelry.
-Here are more thoughtful gift ideas for mom.
+Greeting cards and flowers, of course, followed by gift certificates, a special outing, and clothing and accessories.